eviltester/thingifier/challenger/src/main/resources/content/tools/clients.md

 Automating helps us identify unanticipated changes in behaviour that we previously asserted as acceptable.

-## Other Client Lists
+## REST API Client Lists

-A list of Open Source API Clients is available at the [Awesome API Clients Github list](https://github.com/stepci/awesome-api-clients).
+- A list of Open Source API Clients is available at the [Awesome API Clients Github list](https://github.com/stepci/awesome-api-clients).
 This is a well maintained and up to date list containing more clients than are listed here.
+- Our list of reviewed and considered [Desktop GUI Clients](/tools/clients/summary-reviews).